What Does CLVM Look Like?

 - Oral sirolimus: This medication is taken by mouth.
 Oral sirolimus has shown to be effective at reducing signs/symptoms of disease.
 It can also improve the quality of life in children and adolescents with complex vascular anomalies, including CLVM.

 - Surgical options.
 There are a variety of surgical options, depending on each person’s situation.
-These include vein ligation, vein resection, and in rare cases, debulking and amputation.
-Vein ligation is a procedure that clamps off a section of veins.
-The clamp prevents blood flow through the damaged section of veins and promotes blood flow through veins that are not damaged.
+These include vein ablation, vein resection, and in some cases, debulking or amputation.
+Vein ablation is a procedure that closes down a section of veins.
+This clamp prevents blood flow through the damaged section of veins and promotes blood flow through veins that are not damaged.

 - Laser therapy.
-Pulsed-dye laser is helpful in lightening the color of the capillary malformation component (port-wine birthmark) of the CLVM.
+Pulsed-dye laser may be helpful in lightening the color of the capillary malformation component (port-wine birthmark) of the CLVM.
+Laser is a good option for capillary malformation on the face, but often is not as effective on the trunk, legs and arms.
 Multiple treatments are required to achieve a desirable result.
 Laser therapy with a different laser (KTP) may be used to treat bleeding or leaking lymphatic blebs.